 Include a cover letter that contains: 1) a description of the article and brief explanation of the findings, 2) brief descriptions of what is already known about the topic or research question, how the findings of the article will add to, or fill a gap in, the literature on the topic, and the implications of the findings for public health practice, 3) a statement on how the research or commentary is relevant to the mission and scope of PHR, 4) a statement that the material has not been published nor is being considered for publication elsewhere, 5) a statement indicating institutional review board determination (approval or waiver) for all studies involving human subjects research, 6) a statement regarding any potential conflicts of interest for each author, 7) a disclosure noting any similar or related work submitted or published elsewhere.

-As part of our commitment to ensuring an ethical, transparent and fair peer review process, SAGE is a supporting member of ORCID, the Open Researcher and Contributor ID.
-ORCID provides a persistent digital identifier that distinguishes researchers from every other researcher and, through integration in key research workflows such as manuscript and grant submission, supports automated linkages between researchers and their professional activities ensuring that their work is recognised.
-SAGE encourages all authors to add their ORCIDs to their SAGE Track accounts and include their ORCIDs as part of the submission process.
-If you don’t already have one you can create one here.
+As part of our commitment to ensuring an ethical, transparent and fair peer review process SAGE is a supporting member of ORCID, the Open Researcher and Contributor ID.
+ORCID provides a unique and persistent digital identifier that distinguishes researchers from every other researcher, even those who share the same name, and, through integration in key research workflows such as manuscript and grant submission, supports automated linkages between researchers and their professional activities, ensuring that their work is recognized

 The collection of ORCID IDs from corresponding authors is now part of the submission process of this journal.
 If you already have an ORCID ID you will be asked to associate that to your submission during the online submission process.
 We also strongly encourage all co-authors to link their ORCID ID to their accounts in our online peer review platforms.
 It takes seconds to do: click the link when prompted, sign into your ORCID account and our systems are automatically updated.
 Your ORCID ID will become part of your accepted publication’s metadata, making your work attributable to you and only you.
 Your ORCID ID is published with your article so that fellow researchers reading your work can link to your ORCID profile and from there link to your other publications.